Universiteit Leiden

 nl en

-A second Matra Rule of Law training took place, again in Leiden and the Hague, from 10 June until 21 June 2024, but this time hosting 30 policy makers and civil servants in the field of administration of justice, with a special focus on criminal law.
-The group included judges, prosecutors, members of judicial academies, high judicial councils, civil servants from Ministries of Justice and EU affairs in the target countries.
+A second Matra Rule of Law training programme also took place in Leiden and The Hague between 10 and 21 June 2024.
+This second programme hosted 30 policymakers and civil servants in the field of administration of justice, with a special focus on criminal law.
+The group included judges, prosecutors, members of judicial academies, high judicial councils and civil servants from Ministries of Justice and EU affairs in the target countries.

-During the Management of Borders training, participants followed multiple lectures from distinguished experts from the Law Faculty of Leiden University, from other universities in the Netherlands and experts from organizations working in the field of management of migration, asylum and human trafficking.
-The training was enriched with various skills workshops and study visits such as the one to the European Union Agency for Criminal Justice Cooperation (Eurojust) in the Hague.
-In addition, on 25 March 2024, participants visited Brussels and attended presentations at the European Parliament and the European Commission on issues such as the new Pact on Migration and Asylum and the EU enlargement policy in the region.
+During the Management of Borders training, participants attended multiple lectures given by distinguished experts from Leiden Law School, other Dutch universities and experts from organisations in the field of migration management, asylum and human trafficking.
+The programme was enriched with a number of skills workshops and study visits to the European Union Agency for Criminal Justice Cooperation (Eurojust) in The Hague.
+On 25 March, participants visited Brussels and attended presentations at the European Parliament and the European Commission on the new Pact on Migration and Asylum and the EU enlargement policy in the region.

-In the Administration of Justice training, participants attended lectures on the legal and judicial system in the Netherlands with a focus on the criminal law system, alternative sentencing, digitalization and use of AI in courts, the relationship between the minister of justice and courts, judicial integrity, impartiality of courts, the role and position of judicial councils, the role of judicial culture in the administration of justice etc. These lectures were complemented with skills workshops and various study visits such as, for instance, the visit to Eurojust, the Dutch Supreme Court, the Dutch Council of State, the International Court of Justice etc.
+In the Administration of Justice training, participants attended lectures on the legal and judicial system in the Netherlands with a focus on the criminal law system, alternative sentencing, digitalisation and the use of AI in courts, the relationship between the Minister of Justice and courts, judicial integrity, impartiality of courts, the role and position of judicial councils and the role of judicial culture in the administration of justice.
+These lectures were complemented with skills workshops and study visits to Eurojust, the Dutch Supreme Court, the Dutch Council of State and the International Court of Justice.

-Besides the busy program, there was also time for a visit to the Movies that Matter Festival in The Hague and a boat tour through the idyllic canals of Leiden.
+Despite the busy programme, time was set aside for a visit to the Movies that Matter Festival in The Hague and a boat tour through the idyllic canals of Leiden.

 This website uses cookies.
 More information.